Bearly Itch

 Poetry-Translation Apparatus (fault in progress during the war)

 Bearly Itch moves along the edges of translation, where Asian bodies are repeatedly misread and language slips, stalls, or fails to transmit.
-Drawing from my grandfather’s work as a telegraph expert in Hanoi, the project folds telegraphic syntax into bodily experience.
-Phrases such as “touch.flow=good.hard” in Bath’s Notes (COPY.CAT) both conceal and disclose, while equations like “China=Holland” or “China=Failed Child+Love” register identity as something never fully delivered, persisting in a state of malfunction.
+Drawing on my grandfather’s work as a telegraph specialist in Hanoi, the project folds telegraphic syntax into bodily experience.
+In Bath Notes (COPY.CAT), phrases such as “touch.flow=good.hard” simultaneously conceal and disclose, while equations including “China=Holland” and “China=Failed Child+Love” register identity as something never fully delivered, persisting instead as malfunction.

-The Vanishing Point opens with the question “where is my orgasm?” and follows absence as a structural condition.
-My mother’s cancer, when I was twenty, became inseparable from the loss of my mother tongue—illness and language receding in parallel.
+The Vanishing Point opens with the question, “Where is my orgasm?” and approaches absence as a structural condition.
+My mother’s cancer, diagnosed when I was twenty, became entangled with the gradual loss of my mother tongue—illness and language receding in parallel.
 Translation appears here as a contrapuntal relation: never arriving, yet continuing.

 “It was hardly war, the hardliest of wars.
 Hardly, hardly.”
-The oscillation between barely and bearly runs through the work, where expression remains both impossible and unavoidable.
-This “itch” does not aim for obscurity.
-It persists as a sensitive, worn condition of language and body—close to skin, enduring over time.
+The oscillation between barely and bearly runs throughout the work, where expression remains both impossible and unavoidable.
+The “itch” is not a strategy of obscurity, but a worn and sensitive condition of language and body—close to the skin, persisting across time.

 来吧!快活吧!时间无尽地溢出!